abhishek-kumar-code/Redfish_Public/Specification.md

 Collections of resources, or resource ids, may be returned in multiple partial responses.
 For partial collections the service includes a next link property named "Members@odata.nextLink".
 The value of the next link property shall be an opaque URL that the client can use to retrieve the next set of resources.
 The next link shall only be returned if the number of resources requested is greater than the number of resources returned.

-The value of the [count property](#resource-count-property) represents the total number of resources available if the client enumerates all pages of the collection.
+The value of the [count property](#resource-count-property) represents the total number of resources available if the client enumerates all pages of the Resource Collection.

 ##### Additional annotations

-A JSON object representing a collection of resources may include additional annotations represented as properties whose name is of the form:
+A JSON object representing a Resource Collection may include additional annotations represented as properties whose name is of the form:

  @*Namespace*.*TermName*

 where

 * *Namespace* = the name of the namespace where the annotation term is defined.
 This namespace shall be referenced by the [metadata document](#service-metadata) specified in the [context url](#context-property) of the request.
-* *TermName* = the name of the annotation term being applied to the resource collection.
+* *TermName* = the name of the annotation term being applied to the Resource Collection.

 The client can get the definition of the annotation from the [service metadata](#service-metadata), or may ignore the annotation entirely, but should not fail reading the response due to unrecognized annotations, including new annotations defined within the Redfish namespace.